ipassternak/natours/README.md

-16. To try **Natours** API in Postman go to `https://documenter.getpostman.com/view/27884369/2s93zH1JfS` and click `Run in Postman` button.
+16. To try **Natours** API in Postman go to [Natours API](https://documenter.getpostman.com/view/27884369/2s93zH1JfS) and click `Run in Postman` button.
 **There is a simple documentation to all endpoints.**

+17. To debug application use `npm run debug` command.